rabbibotton/clog/clogframe/README.md

 ## CLOGFrame

-CLOG Frame uses the native browser control on your platform to create a simple app the displays a frame ready to recieve your app.
+CLOG Frame uses the native browser control on your platform to create a simple app the displays a frame ready to recieve your app. (see the code used in demos/01-demo.lisp for some tips)

 ```
 clogframe[.exe] "Window Title" 8080 640 480